-Before being forced to marry, Victoria’s father, the Duke of Kent lived with his mistress, Madam de Saint Laurent, for many years.
-After the government urged him to look for a royal wife, he eventually found a suitable bride in the person of Princess Victoria, daughter of Francis Frederick, reigning Duke of Saxe-Coburg-Gotha and of Princess Augusta of Reuss-Ebersdorff.
+Before being forced to marry, Victoria’s father, the Duke of Kent lived with his mistress, Madame de Saint Laurent, for many years.
+After the government urged him to look for a royal wife, he eventually found a suitable bride in the person of Princess Victoria, daughter of Francis Frederick, reigning Duke of Saxe-Coburg-Gotha and Princess Augusta of Reuss-Ebersdorff.

 The bride had been married before to Emich Charles, Prince of Leiningen-Dachsburg-Hardenburg, who died in 1814 and left him with two children – Charles, who succeeded to his father’s title, and Feodora.
 She met the duke in Amorbach, where she was then living.
-Her brother, Leopold, who was married to Princess Charlotte, encouraged her sister’s union with his late wife’s uncle.
+Her brother, Leopold, who was married to Princess Charlotte, encouraged his sister’s union with his late wife’s uncle.

 Alas, the duke did not live long after the infant princess’ birth.
 He succumbed to pneumonia and died on Jan.
 23, 1820, six days before his father the king passed away.
 They were both buried in Windsor.